tnajdek/appengine-playground/README.md

     ```

 2. Edit app.yaml, put your application identifier and optionally version etc.
 3. Create file sensitive_settings.py in root app folder with the following contents.
 SECRET_KEY can be anything but should be [unique and secret](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY).
-You will need to create apps with [Github](https://github.com/settings/applications/new), [Twitter](https://dev.twitter.com/apps/new) and [Facebook](https://developers.facebook.com/apps) and update values below:
+SMTP server details are required for sedning out activation emails (for registration).
+Finally you will need to create apps with [Github](https://github.com/settings/applications/new), [Twitter](https://dev.twitter.com/apps/new) and [Facebook](https://developers.facebook.com/apps) and update values below:

     ```
     SECRET_KEY = '<give keyboard to your kid/cat/dog to get some random characters>'